unicef/publicgoods-toolkit/community.md

-The DPG [Primero](https://www.primero.org/resources) is a collaborative effort across aid organizations and agencies that started with initial seed funding of $1.5 million from the United States Agency for International Development’s (USAID) Office of Foreign Disaster Assistance (OFDA) and the United States Center for Disease Control (CDC).
+The DPG [Primero](https://www.primero.org/resources) is a collaborative effort across aid organizations and agencies that started with initial seed funding of $1.5 million from the United States Agency for International Development's (USAID) Office of Foreign Disaster Assistance (OFDA) and the United States Center for Disease Control (CDC).
 [Ongoing platform development costs are funded by UNICEF, while countries fund the costs for customizing the platform